Cape Town Travel Guide — What to See, Do and Know

 | Walking | City Bowl, Bo-Kaap, V&A Waterfront | Free |

 Uber is the standard option for inter-area trips.
 MyCiTi is useful for the waterfront–Sea Point–Camps Bay corridor.
 Hire a car for the peninsula and wine country — it’s far more flexible than an organised tour.
+GetRentacar compares rates from the main Cape Town airport agencies in one place.

 Airport to city: Cape Town International is 20 km southeast of the city centre.
 Uber costs R200–280 (30–40 minutes depending on traffic).
 Pre-booked metered taxis (ask your hotel) cost R300–500.